e-marshall/tutorials/README.md

 # About

 This repository is a submission to the Journal for Open Source Education (JOSE) of two Jupyter book tutorials developed by Emma Marshall, Jessica Scheick, Scott Henderson and Deepak Cherian.
-They were developed in 2022 during a project which began while Emma Marshall was an intern at the National Center for Atmospheric Research (NCAR) in the SIParCS program and the co-authors were here internship mentors.
+They were developed in 2022 during a project which began while Emma Marshall was an intern at the National Center for Atmospheric Research (NCAR) in the SIParCS program and the co-authors were her internship mentors.

 The repositories for each indivdual tutorial are located here: [itslive tutorial repo](https://github.com/e-marshall/itslive), [Sentinel-1 RTC tutorial repo](https://github.com/e-marshall/sentinel1_rtc)